luminarycloud/tutorials/README.md

 # Luminary Cloud Python SDK

-Welcome to the official Python SDK for [Luminary Cloud](https://luminarycloud.com) – is a massively scalable simulation platform - the fastest and easiest way to generate vast amounts of simulation data for physics AI, Design Exploration, and Optimization.
+Welcome to the official Python SDK for [Luminary Cloud](https://luminarycloud.com).
+Luminary is a massively scalable engineering simulation platform - the fastest and easiest way to generate vast amounts of simulation data for physics AI.

 This SDK lets you **programmatically orchestrate simulations** on Luminary, integrating directly into your workflows.
 Whether you're running a single job or sweeping across thousands of designs, this SDK gives you full control to automate and analyze simulations using Python.

 Want to get started immediately?
-Follow our Getting Started tutorial [here](https://app.luminarycloud.com/docs/api/getting-started/first-simulation.html).
+Follow our Getting Started tutorial [here](https://app.luminarycloud.com/docs/api/getting-started/first-simulation.html](https://github.com/luminarycloud/tutorials/blob/main/piper-tutorial.ipynb).

 ---